GianFadiga/targetchallange/README.md

 ### License
 None

-## 👨‍💻 Developed by GianFadiga as a learning project.
+## 👨‍💻 Developed by GianFadiga as challange.